Find out why social stories are an incredible tool for parenting young children. Find examples and a formula. Perfect for positive discipline.

 - Sleeping in their own beds,

-- Facing fears.
+- Facing fears, and

-I use a general formula of a story about me as a child struggling with a similar life event as my children are.
+Generally I use a formula of a story about me as a child struggling with a similar life event as my children are.
 To build anticipation, I tell details and use repetition.
 For instance, the next day, I had another accident, but I kept trying and trying.
 Then, I describe how I eventually became proficient at the skill.
 The story switches to them.
 I illustrate their own struggles and attempts.
 Then, I explain how, eventually, they too will master the skill they’re struggling with.

 I love social stories for parenting because they: